 Premium users also get access to video tutorials covering the main features of the plugin.
-If you’d like to ensure you’re getting the most out of All in One SEO and optimizing your WordPress website correctly, these videos could help make it worth going premium.
+If you want to make sure you’re getting the most out of All in One SEO and optimizing your WordPress website correctly, these videos could make it worth going premium.

 Main Differences Between the All in One SEO Free and Premium Versions

-The previous section of this All in One SEO comparison details the main features found in the Premium version that aren’t available to users of the free plugin.
-But for a quick overview, here are the main differences between the two versions:
+The previous section of this comparison details the main features found in the Premium version that aren’t available to users of the free plugin.
+But, for a quick overview, here are the main extras provided with the premium version: